asreview-ftm-hackathon/Visualization_VOSViewer_Mail_Domains/README.md

 ## Processing data for visualization

-Data are processed for visualization using the R script in  `visualization_processing.Rmd`.
+Data are processed for visualization using the R script `visualization_processing.Rmd` in the folder `scripts`.
 Required R packages are: `readxl`, `tidytext` and `tidyverse`, which can be installed using the function `install.packages("package-name")`.

-Preprocessing was done as follows:
+Preprocessing is done as follows:

 *Identifying email domains*